FRRouting/frr/doc/user/bgp.rst

 also supports *views*.

 BGP views are almost the same as normal BGP processes, except that routes selected by BGP are not installed into the kernel routing table.
-The view functionality allows the exchange of BGP routing information without affecting the kernel routing tables.

-Peers configured within a view and their traffic exist within the default VRF.
+Each BGP view provides an independent set of routing information which is only distributed via BGP.
+Multiple views can be supported, and BGP view information is always independent from other routing protocols and Zebra/kernel routes.
+BGP views use the core instance (i.e., default VRF) for communication with peers.

 .. index:: router bgp AS-NUMBER view NAME
 .. clicmd:: router bgp AS-NUMBER view NAME